RestorationsSOS.com - Fire and Water Damage Restoration

 Bedrooms are the most common rooms in the home where electrical fires start.
 Especially during winter, make sure that there are no overloaded outlets and extension cords.
 Be cautious and do not trap electric cords against walls where heat may build up.

 Be extremely careful with portable heaters.
 Do not place them too close to combustible items.
-Keep linen, clothes, curtains and other combustible items three feet away from the heater.
+Keep linens, clothes, curtains and other combustible items three feet away from the heater.
 Be sure to use tested and approved heaters.

 Candles and Cigarettes